Kahramanmaraş: Medieval period

-Marash was ruled by Dulkadirs as vassals of the Mamluks from 1337–1515 before being annexed to the Ottoman Empire.
+Marash was ruled by the Beylik of Dulkadir as vassals of the Mamluk Empire from 1337 to 1515 before being annexed to the Ottoman Empire.
 In the early days of Ottoman rule (1525–6) there were 1,557 adult males (total population 7,500); at this time all the inhabitants were Muslims, but later a substantial number of non-Muslims migrated to the city, mainly in the 19th century.